joshita-das/servicenow_browser_use/README.md

 pip install servicenow-browser-use
 ```

-## Citation
+## Inspiration

+This project is inspired by the work of Müller and Žunič in their Browser Use project.
 If you use this library in your research, please cite:

 ```bibtex
 @software{browser_use2024,